 Let’s look at each of the four Ps in turn to understand what they mean and how to use them.

-Although the first criterion is “product” (to keep in the theme of the Ps), it could just as easily be “service,” as it’s whatever you’re offering to customers.
+Although the first criterion is “product.”
+(This is to keep in the theme of the Ps; it can also refer to a service.)
 As well as the offering itself, “product” encompasses your brand, customer service, and packaging or how you present your offering.

 To see high sales, your product should either meet an existing customer need (such as by solving a problem) or reveal a problem that customers never even knew they had.
 You’ll need to assess if your product has all the features required to meet these needs by considering how and when customers will use the product.
 Plus, you should consider if there are any unnecessary features that make the product less appealing to customers or make it more expensive to produce.